fabischw/fabischw/README.md

 ## ❗ Disclaimer ❗
 Most of my current projects are either a proof of concept or a way for me to learn new things.
-Most of them are also unfinished because I either didn't yet have the time to complete them or decided I want to focus on learning something else before coming back to the project.
+Most of them are also unfinished because I either didn't yet have the time to complete them or already achieved the main objective which was learning about a specific technology

 <details>
 <summary>Notenrechner</summary>

 # [Notenrechner](https://github.com/fabischw/notenrechner) (= [Notenrechner light](https://github.com/fabischw/notenrechner-light))
-🚧 still in development 🚧 - mostly a learning project, not an actual project for individual use
+❗ Not a finished project - mostly a learning project, not an actual project for individual use
 ### Description
 This project provides an easy, flexible way of organizing exam results from german highschools.
 The project allows for a lot of customaziation because of the structure used.